n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 The `pstf` feature replaces post-base-consonant glyphs with any special forms.

 The `vatu` feature replaces certain sequences with "Vattu variant" forms.
-"Vattu variants" are formed by glyphs followed by "Raphala" (the below-base form of "Ra"), so this feature must be applied after the `blwf` feature.
+"Vattu variants" are formed from glyphs followed by "Raphala" (the below-base form of "Ra"), so this feature must be applied after the `blwf` feature.